Mainly dry weather likely in most parts of country: PMD

 ISLAMABAD (Dunya News) - Pakistan Meteorological Department (PMD) has forecast mainly dry weather for most parts of the country during the next 24 hours.

-According to the synoptic situation, continental air was prevailing over most parts of the country.
-The dry weather will prevail in most parts of the country including Punjab, Khyber Pakhtunkhwa, Sindh, Balochistan, Kashmir and Gilgit Baltistan.
+However, partly cloudy weather is expected in northern parts of the country.
+Dust raising/gusty winds are likely in southern districts of Sindh and Balochistan.

-During the last 24 hours, weather remained dry in most parts of the country.
-The lowest minimum temperatures were recorded in Leh and Kalam where mercury fell to -7 degrees Celsius.
+During the last 24 hours, dry weather prevailed over most parts of the country while cold in upper areas.
+The lowest minimum temperature was recorded in Leh where mercury fell to -7 degrees Celsius.